Harvesting Salt in Bali

 The island of Java in Indonesia is the home of the famous Borobodur temple, the largest Buddhist temple in the world and one of the

-At first glance, this blog post may appear rather different from my usual ones.
+At first glance, this blog post may appear somewhat different from my usual ones.
 Unlike the others, which are usually focused on far-flung regions of

 After seeing the serene setting of the Golden Temple in Amritsar, one would think of the Sikhs as meditative peaceful people and they are.
 But